 Interviewers might ask for more details about your schedule.
 Be ready to explain:

 Saying "I'm available whenever" doesn't give employers useful information.
 They need specific details to create schedules.
+In fact, I've heard from multiple hiring managers that "I'm flexible" with no follow-up detail is actually a yellow flag – it suggests the candidate hasn't really thought about the commitment.

 Consider how you'll get to work during different shifts.
 Late-night or early-morning transportation might be challenging.